kneil-raven/Sunnyside-Landing-Page/README-myversion.md

 1. how to change the `.home-banner` to style na kuha yung itsura nung nasa image, hindi yung responsive na lumalaki habang linalakihan screen size.

 2. services image, pano paliitin.

+3. social links not fixed, need to change the display when hovering mouse.